 The laces…where do I start?!
 They are both very good and mildly irritating.
 They are very good because when you pull them, they tighten, and they stay there.
-The little rubber stopper, coupled with the elastic material, stops them loosening.
-BUT…there is nothing to do with the loose bits and if you leave them out and have a lot of excess, like I do, you’ll feel them whipping around your feet, which is the mildly irritating bit!
+The little rubber stopper, coupled with the elastic material, stops them from loosening.
+BUT…there is nothing to do with the loose bits and if you leave them out and have a lot of excess like I do, you’ll feel them whipping around your feet, which is the mildly irritating bit!

 Could they be replaced?
 Probably, but I like that they are effective and unique.
 So, Tropicfeel, please consider some form of home for the laces for the next Canyon upgrade.

 UPDATE – I’ve been wearing the Tropicfeel Canyon a lot since I first published this review.
 I’ve got in the habit of tucking the laces under themselves, towards the toes, and they tend to sit well and stay there.
 I can slip the shoes on and off and leave them put, but I still think Tropicfeel need to address the laces!

 One downside to the Tropicfeel Canyon trainers is their use in the cold.
-They are designed as an all-terrain piece of footwear and to enable this, they aren’t designed to keep the water out, but designed to let it out once you are out of the water.
+They are designed as an all-terrain piece of footwear and to enable this, they aren’t designed to keep the water out but designed to let it out once you are out of the water.
 This is achieved by a mesh shell and drainage holes in the sole.
 But what this means is that the cold can get in as easily as the water.
 So, I don’t expect I’ll be using them in the Arctic any time soon!
-Having said that about the water getting in, as mentioned above, the Tropicfeel Canyon does a pretty good job at keeping rain out.
+Having said that about the water getting in, as mentioned above, the Tropicfeel Canyon does a pretty good job at keeping the rain out.
 Another win, Tropicfeel!

 4 | Environmental